 Copyright is a form of intellectual property.
-It grants exclusive rights to the creator of an original work for its use and distribution.
+It grants exclusive rights to the creator of original work for its use and distribution.

 Intellectual property rights are divided into copyright and industrial property rights.
-Industrial property rights are, for example, patents, protection of design and trademark.
+Industrial property rights are, for example, patents, protection of design, and trademark.
 Industrial property rights will come into force only by registering.

 Copyright protects the work immediately, without registration.
 Copyright is generated while the work is being completed.
 The work does not need to be reported to any of the registers, and it is not necessary to attach the © sign to it.

 The duration of copyright spans the author’s life plus 70 years after the author’s death, according to Finnish Copyright Act.
 The author can hand over part of the financial rights, for example, to the publisher to manage the duration of copyright.
 Unlike economic rights, all moral rights may not be transferred, even if financial rights are ceded.